-This Crispy Rice Sushi is the ultimate summer appetizer made with the freshest sushi-grade salmon and tossed in a delicious Asian sauce.
+This Spicy Salmon Crispy Sushi Rice is the ultimate summer appetizer made with the freshest sushi-grade salmon and tossed in a delicious Asian sauce.
 It is served chilled and pairs well with wonton crackers or tortilla chips.

 The first time I tried crispy sushi rice was at Pubbelly in Miami and I was absolutely obsessed.
 I have seen it all around Instagram and Tiktok so I had to make it.
 You need to use day old rice and push it into a baking dish and freeze it.
 This will make it easier to cut into cubes and fry.
 Everything else is so easy and it sounds more intimidating than it is.
 I tried Crispy Rice Sushi and I was so in love with the combination of the soy sauce, sesame oil, and rice vinegar.
 What a treat!